A recent study has found that almost 87% of all the Android devices are insecure.

-The basic functionality of App Ops is to revoke certain set of permissions to a particular app.
-Many apps have additional permission which is in no way related to its functionality.
+The basic functionality of App Ops is to revoke specific set of permissions to a particular app.
+Many apps have additional permission which is in no way related to its feature.

 App Ops helps you to block such unnecessary permissions.
-When you install an app to your device, you need to grant permission to all the aspects of your device that the app requests.
+When you install an app on your device, you need to grant permission to all the aspects of your device that the app requests.

 If you decline permission to any one of it, the app won’t get installed.
 App Ops comes in handy in such situations wherein you can have the app installed without granting it a particular set of permissions.